ArkEcosystemArchive/docs-legacy/docs/cookbook/node/README.md

 ---
-title: ARK Node
+title: Ark Node
 ---

-# ARK Node Recipes
+# Ark Node Recipes

-This section of the Ark Ecosystem Cookbook is dedicated to helping you setup and secure your own node on the ARK blockchain.
+This section of the Ark Ecosystem Cookbook is dedicated to helping you setup and secure your own node on the Ark blockchain.